It affects two million women in the UK so if you’re suffering, you’re definitely not alone. Here’s all the information you need

 Is there anything else that can help someone with endometriosis conceive?

-Don’t worry, specialists can advise on which treatment is best depending on your particular situation.
+Your carers can suggest which treatment is most appropriate depending on your particular situation.

 If pregnancy happens, will endometriosis affect it?